The 2018 ACLS Annual Meeting will be held April 26-28 at the Sheraton Society Hill, One Dock Street, Philadelphia, PA, 19106. (215) 238-6000.

 - Preliminary schedule

 - Hotel reservation: The room block at the Sheraton Society Hill Hotel is full.
 You can book a room at the nearby Hilton Philadelphia at Penn’s Landing at the conference rate with this linkor by calling

-The meeting will begin on Thursday, April 26 at 5:45 pm with welcome remarks from ACLS President Pauline Yu, followed by a session entitled “The Contested Campus: Speech and the Scholarly Values” with Leon Botstein, president of Bard College; Jerry Kang, vice chancellor for equity, diversity and inclusion, University of California, Los Angeles; Judith Shapiro, president of The Teagle Foundation and president emeritus of Barnard College; and Ben Vinson III, dean of Columbian College of George Washington University.
+The meeting will begin on Thursday, April 26 at 5:45 pm with welcome remarks from ACLS President Pauline Yu, followed by a session entitled “The Contested Campus: Speech and the Scholarly Values” with Leon Botstein, president of Bard College; Jerry Kang, vice chancellor for equity, diversity and inclusion at the University of California, Los Angeles; Judith Shapiro, president of The Teagle Foundation and president emeritus of Barnard College; and Ben Vinson III, dean of Columbian College of George Washington University.
+The session will be moderated by Steven Rathgeb Smith, executive director, American Political Science Association.
 A reception and buffet dinner will be offered at 7:00 pm.

 Pauline Yu will start off the events on Friday, April 27 at 9:00 am with her "Report to the Council."
 There will be micro reports from ACLS member societies, the Meeting of the Council, and presentations by recent ACLS fellows.
 Senior Deputy Chairman Jon Parrish Peede of the National Endowment for the Humanities will be the luncheon speaker.

-At 6:00 pm, the 2018 Charles Homer Haskins Prize Lecture will be delivered by Sally Falk Moore, legal anthropologist and professor emerita at Harvard University.
+At 6:00 pm, the 2018 Charles Homer Haskins Prize Lecture will be delivered by Sally Falk Moore, Victor S. Thomas Professor of Anthropology Emerita at Harvard University.
 There will be an opportunity to speak with Professor Moore at the reception in her honor following the lecture.